 A Museum Consultant will advise museum curators on the best backgrounds or environments to display vintage items or other artifacts.
 They provide the necessary information that relates to a specific time period to ensure that museum quality pieces are displayed historically accurate.

-We have compiled a list of the Top Online Schools for Interior Design Degree Programs to help you in your endeavors.
+We have compiled a list of the Best Online Schools for Bachelor’s in Interior Design for 2020 to help you in your endeavors.